 It is possible to access resources licensed by TU Berlin using a computer workstation with a Linux sign-in, when connected to the Eduroam WiFi or, in some cases, by using Shibboleth registration.
 For technical reasons, it is currently not possible for external visitors to use computer workstations.
 If you would like to use our online resources but do not have access to eduroam, please book a time to use our reference holdings.

 Group work is not permitted.
-Group study rooms, parent-child rooms, and lounge areas remain closed.
+Group study rooms and lounge areas remain closed.

 Yes, you need a library card or your TU Berlin student ID.
 If you do not yet have a library card, please request one using our online form.